 - 6 Enter y to agree and continue. - The installer displays the following question before the installer stops the product processes.
-If the cluster was not configured in secure mode before the upgrade, these questions are not displayed. - Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n. - Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type v
+If the cluster was configured in secure mode and the version is prior to 6.2 before upgrade, these questions will be displayed. - Do you want to grant read access to everyone? [y,n,q,?] - To grant read access to all authenticated users, type y. - To grant usergroup specific permissions, type n. - Do you want to provide any usergroups that you would like to grant read access?[y,n,q,?] - To specify usergroups and grant them read access, type v